ItsJaid/tetrysTP-2.2/README.md

 Credits to **@/atlasfox** on Discord for making the tetrys-themed Better Progression "Tier Up!" text and editing the sprites for The Map, Lists, Paths, Event, and Versus in GameSheet04.

-BetterDF and CatsDF created by Brift
+BetterDF and CatsDF created by Brift.
-(tetrysTP x BetterDF & CatsDF mixes by me)